 The International Commission on the Clinical Use of Human Germline Genome Editing submitted their draft guidelines to the World Health Organization (WHO) Expert Advisory Committee on Developing Global Standards for Governance and Oversight of Human Genome Editing.
 This WHO advisory is expected to publish their own official guidelines in the coming months — a preliminary draft is currently under review.

 Since 1995, QPS has provided discovery, preclinical, and clinical drug development services.
 An award-winning leader focused on bioanalytics and clinical trials, QPS is known for proven quality standards, technical expertise, a flexible approach to research, client satisfaction, and turnkey laboratories and facilities.
-For more information, visit www.qps.com or email [email protected].
+For more information, visit www.qps.com or email info@qps.com.